 The serinette has short, high-pitched pipes so it plays tunes in the same register as birdsong when you turn the handle.
 It was used as an automatic alternative to wind instruments such as recorder or flageolet.
 Popular in France throughout the eighteenth century, the serinette was used to play tunes to birds to encourage or train them to sing (‘serin’ is French for canary).

 In this painting, we can see the woman smiling at her caged birds, presumably because they were singing.
-But there’s a mystery: were the birds simply chirping along, with their own song, in the style of the canaries of Virginia Belmont?
+But there’s a mystery: were the birds simply chirping along, with their own song?
 Or were they mimicking the tune of the serinette?

 Ken’s roller canaries are bred for their song, not their colour.
 Rather than singing the high-pitched trills and cheeps that attract female canaries in the wild, these birds have been bred over many generations to make soothing, low-pitched purring sounds and clucks.
 The roller canary makes most of these distinctive sounds with its beak closed.
 One element of its song, the glock, is said to be like the sound of water slopping in a bucket.

 In the show, you hear Ken explaining that his birds’ talents are largely down to genetics.
 His prize specimens are particularly good at learning roller sounds.
 In conversation, Tim Birkhead agreed that Ken, in breeding his prize birds, has been selecting the best students of these strange sounds.
 Morphologically, there’s nothing to distinguish Ken’s birds from other captive-bred canaries – it’s all down to their ability to learn roller song.